signavio/binge/README.md

     For example, running ``binge bootstrap`` in [./examples/bootstrap/root](./examples/bootstrap/root):
     * installs the dependencies of the three local packages ``i-filter-stuff``, ``i-print-stuff`` and ``i-prodivde-colors``,
     * builds the three local packages,
-    * deploys the local packages and their dependencies to the ``node_modules`` folder of the ``root`` directory.
-At that, binge moves shared dependencies up the dependency tree to avoid unnecessary duplication of code.
+    * deploys the local packages and their dependencies to the ``node_modules`` folder of the app directory.

+    ``binge bootstrap`` bootstraps not only the current app, but all local packages.

     **Note:** ``bootstrap`` also runs ``check`` (see below) and fails if ``check`` fails.

 * ``check``:

     Checks if the [yarn-lock.json](https://yarnpkg.com/lang/en/docs/yarn-lock/) and ``package.json`` files in the local package tree are in sync.
-This helps ensure your dependency versions are consistent across machines.
+    Lock files ensure consistent build across machines.
+    This command helps ensure no developer forgets to push lock files changes.
     For example, running ``binge check`` in [./examples/check-sync/root](./examples/check-sync/root) returns:

     ```